tangentsoft/pidp8i/README.md

     service, such as in order to run one of the various [forks of Deeper Thought][dt2].

-2. To attach the terminal you're working on to the simulator:
+2. To attach your terminal to the running simulator, run the same script without an argument:

         $ pidp8i

-    (Yes, it's the same base command as above.
-The `pidp8i` script uses its first argument to determine what you want it to do.
-Without arguments, this is what it does.)

 3. To detach from the simulator's terminal interface while leaving the PiDP-8/I simulator running, type <kbd>Ctrl-A d</kbd>.
 You can re-attach to it later with a `pidp8i` command.

 4. To shut the simulator down while attached to its terminal interface,